IntelRealSense/librealsense/readme.md

 # librealsense

-A libusb-based library for the RealSense F200 (IVCAM 1.0, 1.5) and RealSense R200 (DS4).
-It targets Mac OSX 10.7+ and "recent" versions of Linux (tested + developed on Ubuntu 14.04 LTS).
-For cross-platform API development, it consumes DSAPI on Windows.
+A library for capturing data with the RealSense F200 (IVCAM 1.0, 1.5) and RealSense R200 (DS4).
+It targets Mac OSX 10.7+ and "recent" versions of Linux (tested & developed on Ubuntu 14.04 LTS).
+While the OSX and Linux example apps depend on GLFW, the capture portion requires only libusb.
+Libusb-1.0 is a user-space USB driver: this means that librealsense requires no kernel patches.
+In the future, support will be extended to Android 5.1+ to route around the typical HAL layer for the purposes of accessing the camera directly from JNI/C++ code.

-Dependency management is done manually at the moment, pending the creation of installer scripts to automate the process.
+Dependency management for GLFW and Libusb-1.0 is done manually at the moment, pending the creation of installer scripts to automate the process.

+## Functionality

+The goal of librealsense is to provide a reasonable hardware abstraction with minimal dependencies.
+It is not a computer vision SDK.

 ## Apple OSX Installation